 The Boards believe that performance evaluation should be an ongoing process and the Boards achieve this by seeking feedback on a regular basis.
 The regular interactions between the Directors, and between the Directors and Management, also contribute to this ongoing process.
 Through this process of engaging their members, the Boards also benefit from an understanding of shared norms between Directors which also contributes to a positive board culture.
 The collective board performance and the contributions of individual Directors are also reflected in, and evidenced by, the synergistic performance of the Boards in discharging their responsibilities as a whole by providing proper guidance, diligent oversight and able leadership, and lending support to Management in steering ART in the appropriate direction, as well as the long-term performance of ART whether under favourable or challenging market conditions.

-In terms of the process adopted by the Managers for developing and reviewing policies on remuneration and determining the remuneration packages for Directors and key management personnel, the Managers, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate, so as to ensure that the remuneration packages payable to Directors and key management personnel are in line with the objectives of the remuneration policies.
-They also consider the compensation framework of CapitaLand as a point of reference.
-The Managers are subsidiaries of CapitaLand which also holds a significant stake in ART.
-The association with CapitaLand group puts the Managers in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Managers such that it allows their employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and enhanced career development opportunities.
+In terms of the process adopted by the Managers for developing and reviewing policies on remuneration and determining the remuneration packages for Directors and key management personnel, the Managers, through an independent remuneration consultant, take into account compensation benchmarks within the industry, as appropriate, so as to ensure that the remuneration packages payable to Directors and key management personnel are in line with the objectives of the remuneration policies.
+They also consider the compensation framework of CL as a point of reference.
+The Managers are subsidiaries of CL which also holds a significant stake in ART.
+The association with the CL Group puts the Managers in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Managers such that it allows their employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and enhanced career development opportunities.

-In FY2019, an independent remuneration consultant, Willis Towers Watson, provided professional advice on Board and executive remuneration.
-Willis Towers Watson is a leading global advisory, broking and solutions company with over 45,000 employees serving more than 140 countries.
+In FY 2020, an independent remuneration consultant, Willis Towers Watson, provided professional advice on Board and executive remuneration.
+Willis Towers Watson is a leading global advisory, broking and solutions company with 45,000 employees serving more than 140 countries and markets.
 The consultant is not related to the Managers, their controlling shareholder, their related corporations or any of their Directors.

 Remuneration Policy for Key Management Personnel

-The remuneration framework and policy is designed to support the implementation of the ART's strategy and deliver sustainable value to Stapled Securityholders.
+The remuneration framework and policy is designed to support the implementation of the Stapled Group’s strategy and deliver sustainable Stapled Securityholder value.
 The principles governing the Managers’ key management personnel remuneration policy are as follows: